Robaina/Pynteny/case_studies/README.md

-These are heavier and more narrative than the quick-start [`examples/`](../examples) notebooks: the notebooks show *how to call* Pynteny, the case studies show *how to answer a question* with it — choosing the HMMs, designing the synteny structure, and interpreting the hits.
+These are heavier and more narrative than the quick-start [`examples/`](../examples) notebooks: the notebooks show *how to call* Pynteny, the case studies show *how to answer a question* with
+it: choosing the HMMs, designing the synteny structure, and interpreting the hits.

 | Case study | Question | Highlights |
 |------------|----------|------------|